-Racino: A common term used to describe a race track that also offers casino-style gaming, such as the video lottery terminals run by many lotteries.
+Racino: A common term used to describe a race track that also offers casino-style gaming, such as the video lottery terminals and table games run by many lotteries.

 Random Number Generator (RNG): A secured computerized system, used in place of ball draw machines in certain jurisdictions or for certain games, which draws random numbers for a lotto-type game.

 Randomizer: A device or program that generates a certified random set of numbers.